suryan-s/Precio/README.md

     <h1><strong>PRECIO</strong></h1>
 </p>

-Precio is a comprehensive solution designed to assist modern farmers in optimizing their agricultural operations.
+Precio🌿 is a comprehensive solution designed to assist modern farmers in optimizing their agricultural operations.
 This document serves as a guide for developers and users of Precio, providing information on the project's features, functionality, and usage.
 The software is available under the MIT License.

 ## Purpose